billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 SpikeGLX maintains a database of probe settings in the _Calibration folder.
 The settings are keyed to the probe's serial number.
-There is one entry per probe, hence, the software remembers last thing you did with that probe.
+There is one entry per probe, hence, the software remembers the last thing you did with that probe.
 The entries are each time-stamped.
 Individual entries are discarded after three years of disuse.